penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-id.md

-# Untitled string in EngineInputGHCSchema Schema
+# Untitled integer in EngineInputGHCSchema Schema

 ```txt
 engineInputGHCSchema#/properties/ghcData/properties/onCallServices/items/properties/id
 ```

-Identifier name of the On-Call service.
+Identifier of the On-Call service.

+> This identifier can not be equals to any session identifier.
+>

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |
 | :------------------ | ---------- | -------------- | ----------------------- | :---------------- | --------------------- | ------------------- | ------------------------------------------------------------------ |